librenms/librenms/doc/Extensions/Applications.md

     - include :: A array of regular expressions to include.
         Default :: ["^.*$"]

-    - exlcude :: A array of regular expressions to exlclude.
+    - exclude :: A array of regular expressions to exlclude.
         Default :: undef

     - backend :: Override the the backend and automatically choose it.